Norman MacLeod (British Army officer): Family

 In April 1776, he married Mary MacKenzie, daughter of William MacKenzie of Suddie.
 She died in February 1784, an event which mentally scarred Norman for the rest of his life.
-By Mary, he had a daughter, Mary Emilia, and a son, Norman (1781-1800) who was killed when HMS Queen Charlotte exploded in Leghorn.
+By Mary, he had a daughter, Mary Emilia, and a son, Norman (1781–1800) who was killed when HMS Queen Charlotte exploded in Leghorn.

-Later, he married Sarah Stackhouse, a noted beauty, and had one son, John Norman, and three daughters.
+Later, he married Sarah Stackhouse, daughter of Nathaniel Stackhouse, a member of council at Bombay, British India.
+She was a noted beauty.
+They had one son, John Norman, and three daughters.